 - Remove the outer layer of the Brussels sprouts and discard the dirty leaves.
 Trim the end off of each sprout and then slice in half vertically.

-- Put the sprouts in a large bowl, a large (14 to 19-incskillet, or on a parchment lined (optional, but makes for easy clean-ubaking sheet and drizzle the 3 tbsp of olive oil and 2 tbsp of vinegar over the sprouts.
+- Put the sprouts in a large bowl, a large (14 to 19-incskillet, or on a parchment lined (optional, but makes for easy clean-ubaking sheet and drizzle the 3 tablespoon of olive oil and 2 tablespoon of vinegar over the sprouts.
 Salt and pepper to taste and then toss until the sprouts are coated with the oil and balsamic.